joehewett/blockchain-based-microgrids/README.md

 ## Decentralised Energy Microgrid
-This repository holds all the projects required to run a local decetralised microgrid backed by ethereum
+This repository holds all the projects required to run a local decetralised microgrid backed by ethereum.
+Namely:

+* [Agent](): Smart agent which is connected to a smartmeter (mocked) and communicates with Ethereum nodes to buy/sell via a smart contract
+* [Contract Producer](): Core component of the network infrastructure which publishes the initial smart contract and terminates
+* [Environment](): all configurations to spin up a private ethereum network (genesis files, crypto wallets)

 ### Project Structure
 <pre>├── Agent